tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 matches the extension payload, the server has accepted ECH.
 Otherwise, it has rejected ECH.

-[[OPEN ISSUE: Depending on what we do for issue#450, it may be appropriate to change the client behavior if the HRR extension is present but with the wrong value.]]

 If the server accepts ECH, the client handshakes with ClientHelloInner as described in {{accepted-ech}}.
 Otherwise, the client handshakes with ClientHelloOuter as described in {{rejected-ech}}.